GANGA-Offensive-Ops/HashAxe/CONTRIBUTING.md

 # Contributing to hashaxe

-Thank you for contributing to the world's fastest open-source SSH key cracker.
+Thank you for contributing to the world's fastest open-source HashAxe.

 ---